lanmaster53/lanmaster53-src/content/pages/events/pwapt-augusta.md

 ###### Description

-Headed to Augusta, GA for BSides Augusta?
+Headed to Augusta, GA for [BSidesAugusta](http://bsidesaugusta.org/)?
 If not, you should be!
 With Fort Gordon, home of NSA South and the Army Cyber branch, only a few miles away, Augusta is a fast growing Information Security community and host to one of the largest BSides events in the world.
 While the conference has historically been a huge success, it's done so without offering training opportunities.
 Not anymore!
-This year BSides Augusta is partnering with Practical Security Services to bring you a 3-day presentation of Practical Web Application Penetration Testing (PWAPT) with Tim "lanmaster53" Tomes.
+This year [BSidesAugusta](http://bsidesaugusta.org/) is partnering with Practical Security Services to bring you a 3-day presentation of Practical Web Application Penetration Testing (PWAPT) with Tim "lanmaster53" Tomes.
 For specific details regarding course materials and prerequisites, see the [PWAPT training page](/training).

 ---